YakMan101/contract-generator/README.md

     - Equip the Google doc API
     - Equip the Google drive API
     - Create Service Account and create a new key
 - Before running any `generate*.js` script.
-Remember to share the google doc with the Service Account email.
-These must be google documents and not word documents.
-You must save those with .docx, .doc etc. extensions as a google doc first.
+Remember to share the Google doc with the Service Account email.
+These must be Google documents and **not** word documents.
+You must save those with .docx, .doc etc. extensions as a Google doc first.

 Note: none of the files use any libraries excpet sometimes `fs`, therefore, scripts can be run using almost any tool.
-For developement they have been tested using node.js.
+For developement they have been tested using `node.js`.

 ## Generating Letters using Single File